January 23, 2018

 - Ensure proxies are in the local region of the client.

-Rather than taking an indirect (and costly) route back to HQ, you could install more appliances at branch level.
-With users now directly accessing Office 365 via local internet breakouts, user experience will be quite good, assuming that bandwidth requirements are managed – and not impacted by the likes of YouTube.
+Rather than taking an indirect (and costly) route back to HQ, you could install more appliances at the branch level.
+With users now directly accessing Microsoft 365 via local internet breakouts, user experience will be quite good, assuming that bandwidth requirements are managed – and not impacted by the likes of YouTube.

-However, traffic will only continue to increase over time, as Office 365 will not be the only cloud-based traffic – as well as working against the original reason why you moved your apps to the cloud in the first place!
+However, traffic will only continue to increase over time, as Microsoft 365 will not be the only cloud-based traffic – as well as working against the original reason why you moved your apps to the cloud in the first place!

-With Office 365 migration, you should assume bandwidth consumption will increase 40%.
+With Microsoft 365 migration, you should assume bandwidth consumption will increase 40%.
 You should also assume that existing firewalls/proxies will see some level of port exhaustion, and that users will quickly wipe out your bandwidth estimates.

 - Up to 25 users: Use Excel calculators.